ohayoga/Eclipse-Visualization/README.md

-# Eclipse-Visualization
+# Ellipse-Visualization

-This algorithm is aimed to find the smallest eclipse that incorporates a set of discrete 2D points.
-First compute the convex hull of the point set and then probability of each point in the convex hull; estimate parameters of Multivariate Gaussian Distribution with the smallest probability to plot the probability contour, which is the smallest eclipse.
+This algorithm is aimed to find the smallest ellipse that incorporates a set of discrete 2D points.
+First compute the convex hull of the point set and then probability of each point in the convex hull; estimate parameters of Multivariate Gaussian Distribution with the smallest probability to plot the probability contour, which is the smallest ellipse.

 ### Multivariate Gaussian
 Compute the probability density function